-There is no will or trust – The decedent’s assets are passed to family members per the state’s intestate succession laws.
-There is likely still a need for probate, but it will take longer since the court has to appoint a representative of the estate first.
+The decedent’s assets are passed to family members per the state’s intestate (a term for if someone dies without a will) succession laws.
+Probate is likely still needed, but it will take longer since the court has to appoint an estate representative first.

-There is a will – Assets will be subject to probate, which can take months or longer if there are disputes between beneficiaries/heirs.
+Assets will be subject to probate, which can take months or longer if there are disputes between beneficiaries/heirs.

-There is a trust – Distribution of assets to beneficiaries can be handled privately, with no need to involve the probate court.
+Distribution of assets to beneficiaries can be handled privately, without involving the probate court.

-There is a will and trust – Some decedents have both a will and a trust that controls some assets.
-In these situations, the probate process and distribution of funds held in a trust can be handled simultaneously.
+Some decedents have both a will and a trust that controls some assets.
+In these situations, we can handle the probate process and distribution of funds held in a trust simultaneously.